-The rest of this chapter describes the EZACICAL API call formats.
+The remainder of this topic describes the EZACICAL API call formats.

 The descriptions assume you are using VS COBOL II.
 If you are using an earlier version, the picture clauses should read COMP rather than BINARY.

 The following abbreviations are used: